eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 Once the image has been deployed on a larger uSD card, we need to extend the rootfs partition in order to claim the extra free space.

+[//]: # (comment.)

-* give the user another option -- include note about using the default microsd card and not having to deploy the image on a larger microsd card image) *
+[//]: # (Give the user another option -- include note about using the default microsd card and not having to deploy the image on a larger microsd card image.)

-* two major paths -- Tudor to elaborate *
+[//]: # (Two major paths -- Tudor to elaborate.)

 #### opkg
-* Describe opkg and how to use it to install software on the DE10-Nano *
+[//]: # (Describe opkg and how to use it to install software on the DE10-Nano.)
+[//]: # (Using opkg, you will install... packages include? mraa & upm libraries, Plotly, amd what else?
+When you do opkg, you need connection to internet. )

+[//]: # (Opkg is use to get packages -- definition? -- off the Web to do what?
+The result of using opkg? development tools and driver expansion.)

 For this we need the e2fsprogs-resize2fs tool, which can resize a mounted partition live.
 On newer images this tool might be installed by default.
 If it's not available, it can be installed via opkg: